 Amnes retro fluere et nostra uidit aetas Neronis principis supremis.

-This schema is interesting because it corresponds to the necessity of making credible and meaningful the notions just described: on one side, the fact that also Pliny’s epoch witnessed such events stands as a proof of what has been said, and, on the other, provides a clue to the reader to insert such an ‘abstract’ material in the frame of his own experience.
+This schema is interesting because it reinforces the credibility and meaning of the notions just described: that Pliny’s epoch also witnessed such events, on one side, stands as a proof of what he says, and, on the other, cues the reader to consider such ‘abstract’ material in the frame of his own experience.

 Another recurring expression, used to express always the same information, is the linguistic group unde et: